What is Inner Relationship Focusing (IRF)?

-Describing IRF in words can only offer a glimpse; it is, at heart, an experiential practice.
-The true essence of IRF can only be understood through direct experience, and with continued practice, the process deepens, as presence increases.
+Describing focusing in words can only offer a glimpse; it is, at heart, an experiential practice.
+The true essence of IRF can only be understood through direct experience.
+With frequent practice, the process deepens.
+It’s a process that cultivates presence and that connection to ourselves, and within us is that something that is much bigger than just us.
+It could be termed source.

 The Focusing Technique is known by various names.